Local Hazard Mitigation Plan

 Reduce or remove long-term risk and protect the people and property of the County from the effects of events like fire, flood, earthquake, terrorism, etc. through planned regular actions.
 Use of this plan could make Placer County and participating jurisdictions’ eligible for certain federal disaster assistance.

-To review the current FEMA approved plan, please scroll down to the bottom of this page.
+To review the 2010 LHMP, please scroll down to the bottom of this page.

 Nationwide, taxpayers pay billions of dollars annually helping communities, organizations, businesses, and individuals recover from disaster.
 Some disasters are predictable and, in many cases, much of the damage can be reduced or even eliminated through hazard mitigation planning.
 The Federal Emergency Management Agency (FEMA) has targeted natural disaster loss reduction as one of its primary goals.
 Pursuant to the Disaster Mitigation Act of 2000, local jurisdictions are required to have a FEMA-approved Local Hazard Mitigation Plan (LHMP) to better position resources in advance of a disaster and to maintain eligibility for certain disaster assistance and hazard mitigation funding programs.

-Placer County is leading the update to its 2010 plan.
+Placer County is leading the update to the 2016 LHMP.
+This process began in April of 2015 with an initial public meeting and the establishment of a planning committee that included representatives of various local agencies and the public in western and eastern regions of Placer County.
 The purpose of this update is to assess risk to natural hazards such as floods, wildfires drought, and other severe weather events; implement actions to reduce future losses; and maintain eligibility for federal mitigation funds.
 Another benefit of this mitigation planning update process is to enhance the floodplain management programs of the county and cities which can help reduce the costs of flood insurance to residents of Placer County through participation in the National Flood Insurance Program’s Community Rating System.
-Partnering with the county in this planning effort are the incorporated communities of Auburn, Colfax, Lincoln, Loomis, and Rocklin and many special districts throughout the county.

 What is Hazard Mitigation?